 Becta maintains that any judgements reached on the ICT amenability of learning outcomes are made for the purposes of this exercise only and are restricted to use in this context.
-Any judgements made by Becta do not imply that 'amenable' learning outcomes should be taught by ICT, nor do they imply any view on how much ICT is appropriate for any key stage in any subject.
+Any judgements made by Becta do not imply that 'amenable' learning outcomes should be taught by ICT, nor do they imply any view on how much ICT is appropriate for any age range in any subject.

 Indeed, Becta recognises that a curriculum should not be learned or taught solely via ICT, as ICT resources alone do not provide the range of learning experiences that amount to a broad and balanced curriculum.
 Even where it may find a subject to be wholly amenable in relation to the learning outcomes considered, Becta does not wish to suggest or imply in any way that a subject could or should be resourced entirely by ICT.
-For all subjects, an appropriate balance should be struck between the time pupils spend working at the screen and the time spent elsewhere.
+For all subjects, an appropriate balance should be struck between the time pupils spend working at the screen, and the time spent elsewhere.

 In addition, while a learning outcome may be judged amenable, it is still the case that any particular learning or teaching resource developed may or may not be effective and appropriate.
-Becta strongly recommends that the BBC take account of the advice provided in the published Northern Ireland Curriculum 4-14.
+Becta strongly recommends that the BBC, as it moves forward with its planning, takes account of the advice provided in the sections of the 5-14 national guidelines on teaching and learning using ICT.